webfixlab/multiple-products-to-cart-for-woocommerce/readme.txt

 == Screenshots ==

-1. Front-end View
-2. Settings
-3. Add custom columns on each table
+1. Frontend view of only simple products
+2. Frontend view of only variable products
+3. Mobile view
-4. Import and export tables and settings
+4. Admin settings
+5. All tables page
+6. Edit table